amitkgupta/nearest_neighbour/README.md

 1. Tell me if I should use special compiler flags to improve performance for some of the languages.
 2. Tell my why this experiment is invalid.
-2. Improve naive implementations without changing the spirit of the algorithm (e.g. use eager evaluation in Haskell)
+2. Improve naive implementations without changing the spirit of the algorithm (e.g. use eager evaluation in Haskell).
 3. Add optimized implementations of k-NN which improve performance at no cost to accuracy.
 4. Add implementations for other languages (with compilation and/or run instructions).